 (map and directions)

 While I have pages on the social networks Facebook, LinkedIn, Google +, I do not actively maintain or check these pages.
 I also have the policy to link only to people I really know, so don't be surprised if your kind invitation to become a "friend" or "connection" on such a network is not accepted...

-I am a research professor at the Free University of Brussels (Vrije Universiteit Brussel), where I direct the transdisciplinary research group on "Evolution, Complexity and Cognition" and the Global Brain Institute.
-I am affiliated with the Center "Leo Apostel" and the Department of Philosophy.
-I have been an editor of the Principia Cybernetica Project, an international organization for the collaborative development of an evolutionary-systemic philosophy, which is now essentially dormant after the death of its founder, Valentin Turchin .
+I am a research professor at the Free University of Brussels (Vrije Universiteit Brussel), where I direct the transdisciplinary research group on "Evolution, Complexity and Cognition, the Global Brain Institute, and soon the Center "Leo Apostel".
+I am also affiliated with the Department of History, Art and Philosophy (HARP).
+I have for long been an editor of the Principia Cybernetica Project, an international organization for the collaborative development of an evolutionary-systemic philosophy, which is now essentially dormant after the death of its founder, Valentin Turchin .

-The main focus of my research is the evolution of complexity: how do higher forms of organization originate and develop?
-How do systems self-organize, adapt and achieve some form of cognition?
+The main focus of my research is the origin and evolution of complex, and in particular intelligent, organization.
+How do systems emerge, self-organize, adapt and achieve some form of cognition?
+I approach these problems starting from an ontology of actions or processes: the building blocks of reality are not material particles or "things", but interactions.
+Systems are then merely stabilized, self-producing networks of processes.
 I have worked in particular on the development of collective intelligence or distributed cognition, and its application to the emerging "global brain".
 I have also been looking at how individual agents tackle challenges via action, exploration, and learning, and how their interactions become coordinated via connectionist networks and stigmergy.

-As a true interdisciplinarian, I have moreover done research and published papers about various subjects in various scientific disciplines, from mathematical physics, via ICT and linguistics to economics and psychology, including:
+As a true interdisciplinarian, I have moreover done research and published papers about a wide variety of subjects in a wide variety of disciplines, from mathematical physics, via computer science and life sciences to linguistics, economics, sociology, psychology, philosophy and the meeting of art and science, including:

 A little more about myself